zikichombo/sio/Porting.md

 under the function host.Names().

-# Supporting concepts Devices, Inputs, Outputs, Duplex, Packets
+# Supporting concepts Devices, Inputs, Outputs, Duplex, Packets, Cbs
 To implement an Entry Point, ZikiChombo provides some support code in [libsio](http://godoc.org/zikichombo.org/sio/libsio).
 The only required part of this code to reference is libsio/Dev to implement an Entry.